GCoiffier/GCoiffier.github.io/content/_index.en.md

-I am currently a PhD student in computer science in the _[Loria](https://www.loria.fr/en/)_ lab, Université de Lorraine, Nancy, France.
+I am currently a post-doc in computer science in the _Catholic University of Louvain_ (Université Catholique de Louvain, UCL) in Louvain-la-Neuve, Belgium.
+I work on the project [X-Mesh](https://www.x-mesh.eu/) which aims at meshing sharp physical interfaces in numerical simulations.

-I work in the domain of _Digital Geometry Processing_, where I am working on global parametrization algorithms for quadmeshing and hexmeshing.
+My area of research is the domain of _Digital Geometry Processing_.
+I am more precisely interested in the representations of the different geometry in compute science (point clouds, triangle meshes, quadmeshes, signed distance functions, ...), conversion algorithms between (reconstruction, remeshing, ...) as well as some useful applications of modern Deep Learning in the field.